0%

 Right wing governments might lead to setbacks on the political level.
 However, this makes it even more important to engage in such local conflicts, fight for healthier and solidary communities, broaden our movement, and politicize neighbors.
 We will aim for effective wins.
 We want – and need – to stop expansion, cap airport capacity, ban night flights and other bullshit flights (like private jets & short haul), and shut down small airports that are dependent on taxpayer’s money.

-In this thematic group, we want to kick-start a broad umbrella campaign called “Red Lines for Airports”, consisting of many local and internationally connected airport struggles, building pressure together to achieve local and European wins.
+In this thematic group, we kick-started a broad umbrella campaign called “Red Lines for Airports”, consisting of many local and internationally connected airport struggles, building pressure together to achieve local and European wins.

-We will learn from experiences of local struggles, discuss potential political and legal windows of opportunity, work on joint narratives and political positions, identify key support structures that local initiatives could find useful, and decide on steps for joint mobilisations and actions.
-The facilitation team will bring a campaign proposal, building on previous debates in the Stay Grounded network, in order to discuss the concrete shape of the campaign with the participants to be creative together.
+We learned from experiences of local struggles, discussed potential political and legal windows of opportunity, worked on joint narratives and political positions, identified key support structures that local initiatives could find useful, and decided on steps for joint mobilisations and actions.
+The facilitation team brought a campaign proposal, building on previous debates in the Stay Grounded network, in order to discuss the concrete shape of the campaign with the participants to be creative together.

 Imagining a grounded future